meguna/mff/README.md

   It solves the problem in that I catch the errors in the right place now, but yeah.
 Idk.
 Satisfactory, but unfinished.
 * start adding translations for EN/JA on most simple UI buttons and such.
 Set up i18next.
-It's really annoying
+It's really annoying. [reference](https://bit.ly/2P0qV1u)
 * full translations complete for:
   * recipe forms, both new & edit
   * delete recipe page